Same District, Different Neighborhoods: Brentwood and Wooten

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Brentwood Elementary school page or the Wooten Elementary school page.

-Brentwood Elementary: A A Rated Campus in Austin ISD
+Brentwood Elementary: An A Rated Campus in Austin ISD

 Brentwood Elementary sits in the heart of one of Austin’s most treasured central neighborhoods, where tree-lined streets, mature live oaks, and a genuinely close-knit community make this part of town feel like its own village within the city.
 As part of Austin ISD, Brentwood Elementary has earned a strong reputation for dedicated teachers, an exceptionally active parent community, and a campus culture that puts students first at every turn.

-Brentwood Elementary earned a A (91/100) from TEA, which puts it among the stronger campuses in Austin ISD.
+Brentwood Elementary earned an A from TEA in 2025, which puts it among the stronger campuses in Austin ISD.
 That kind of performance does not happen by accident.
 It reflects consistent instructional quality, engaged leadership, and a campus culture where expectations run high.

 Students at Brentwood Elementary feed into Lamar Middle School and then McCallum High School.
 That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory.